Mortgage Recast Calculator

 • Reduce the loan balance faster

-• Usually lower fees compared to refinancing
+• Lower fees compared to refinancing ($150–$500 vs. thousands)

 What is the difference between recasting and refinancing?

 Mortgage recasting reduces your monthly payment by lowering the principal balance while keeping the same interest rate and loan term.
-Refinancing replaces your existing mortgage with a new loan that may have a different interest rate or loan term.
+Refinancing replaces your existing mortgage with a new loan that may have a different rate or term.

 How much does mortgage recasting cost?